sangstar/tokenspace/README.md

 their reduced 2D projection relative to the central word.

-This package reduces word2vec vectors (loaded from Gensim) to two dimensions by getting the singular value decomposition of the embeddings matrix and approximating the matrix using its first two left singular vectors along with its values.
+This package reduces word vectors (loaded from Gensim) to two dimensions by getting the singular value decomposition of the embeddings matrix and approximating the matrix using its first two left singular vectors along with its values.
 If